- Gemini Home

 Please read the special instructions regarding completion of your PhaseII Science Program including those specific to the current/upcoming semester and where to go for help.
 Follow the link in the contents list for details.

-Q: Where are the targes and conditions for my 2012B program?
+Q: Where are the targes and conditions for my 2012B and newer program?

 A: Targets and conditions are associated with the instrument resources requested at Phase I. Phase I targets, conditions, and total times for a template group are viewed by clicking on the template group names.